-Mike DeLorenzo is advisor to the Chancellor and responsible for campus administration and operations.
-In this capacity he is the Chancellor’s liaison to the Division of Intercollegiate Athletics, and has responsibility for the Division of Public Safety, Facilities and Services, Parking Department, Purchasing Department and Willard Airport.
+Mike is responsible for campus administration and operations.
+In this capacity, he is the Chancellor’s liaison to the Division of Intercollegiate Athletics, and has responsibility for the Division of Public Safety, Facilities and Services, Parking Department, Purchasing Department, Allerton, Illini Center in Chicago, Police Training Institute, Illinois Fire Safety Institute and Willard Airport.
+Prior to Illinois Mike served in leadership roles at the University of Illinois at Chicago and the University of Florida.
 Mike has a bachelor’s degree from Colorado State University, a master’s from The Ohio State University and a Ph.D. from the University of Illinois at Chicago.

 Josh was named director of athletics in February, 2016.
 He previously served as athletic director at Washington University and at the University of Wisconsin – La Crosse.
 He is a licensed attorney and previously practiced in Washington, D.C., serving clients that included Microsoft and the NFL.
 He also served as a judicial law clerk on the U.S. Court of Appeals for the Seventh Circuit.
 He was a four year starting football player at Illinois and spent several seasons playing in the National Football League.
 He holds his bachelor’s and law degrees from Illinois.